ObserveRTC/schemas/schemaList.md

  * **streamId**: The id of the sctp stream
  * **channelId**: The id of the sctp stream
  * **noReport**: Flag indicate to not generate report from this sample
- * **internal**: Flag to indicate that the SCTP channel is used as an internally between SFU instances
+ * **internal**: Flag to indicate that the SCTP channel is used as an internal communication between SFU instances
  * **label**: The label of the sctp stream
  * **protocol**: The protocol used to establish an sctp stream
  * **sctpSmoothedRoundTripTime**: The latest smoothed round-trip time value, corresponding to spinfo_srtt defined in [RFC6458] but converted to seconds.
 If there has been no round-trip time measurements yet, this value is undefined.